 That’s not so easy.
 An analogy that is often used is light and darkness.
 When you turn on the light in a dark room – well, is it that the light now comes into the room and the darkness sees it and is afraid of it, and then the darkness goes off somewhere?
 It’s not that the darkness goes and hides under the bed and waits until you turn the light off and then comes back out.
 The arising of the light and the ceasing of the darkness are simultaneous.
 And it’s not as though they are two solid things like two sides of a weighing scale where one goes up and the other goes down.
 So one has to think about how light and darkness work, and that gives a little bit of an analogous clue as to how awareness gets rid of unawareness.

-Avalokiteshvara goes on.
-Because it’s like that, far-reaching discriminating awareness is the great – the word “great” is there in Sanskrit, not in Tibetan – the great mind-protecting mantra, the mind-protecting mantra of great knowledge, the mind-protecting mantra that’s unsurpassed, the mind-protecting mantra equal to the unequaled, the mind-protecting mantra completely stilling all suffering.
+Because it’s like that, far-reaching discriminating awareness is the great mind-protecting mantra, the mind-protecting mantra of great knowledge, the mind-protecting mantra that’s unsurpassed, the mind-protecting mantra equal to the unequaled, the mind-protecting mantra completely stilling all suffering.

-When the word “mantra” is used here, it’s not used with any connotation of tantra, of tantra practice, but rather it means something that protects the mind.
+The Sanskrit version has the word great, the Tiubetan omits it.
+When the word mantra is used here, it’s not used with any connotation of tantra, of tantra practice, but rather it means something that protects the mind.
 That’s why I’ve translated it here as mind-protecting mantra.
 “Man,” the first syllable, is an abbreviation of manas, the Sanskrit word for mind.
 And “tra” comes from the root which means to protect (the name Tara is likewise derived from this verbal root).
 So mantra means something that protects the mind.
 So, the understanding of voidness held by bodhichitta, far-reaching discriminating awareness, is the best thing, it’s the mantra, it’s the great one – so, Mahayana – it’s the great one that protects the mind from suffering.

 This comes back to one of the questions that was asked before.
 We see voidness, we understand voidness, does that automatically bring compassion?
 And, from one point of view, you could say when we see the interdependence of everybody and what we’re all experiencing, then to think just in terms of my own release, my own state of being free from suffering – well, it doesn’t exist by itself.
 I don’t exist in isolation from everybody else, so to just think of myself isolated from everybody else doesn’t make sense in terms of voidness.
 So, from that point of view, one can be lead to compassion and thinking of others.
 So the mind-protecting mantra equal to the unequaled.
 The unequaled is the state of a Buddha, a fully-enlightened Buddha, and it’s equal to that because it’s what will bring one to that state.
 And the mind-protecting mantra completely stilling all suffering – all suffering for now and all suffering for the future, because it eliminates all the causes for continuing samsaric rebirth.